Final plans submitted for 100 apartments at historic Glasgow mill site

 New proposals have been brought forward for a residential development involving B-listed former mill buildings in the Gorbals.

-Westpoint Homes and CRGO wish to convert the Twomax premises on Old Rutherglen Road at Commercial Road.
+Westpoint Homes and CRGP wish to convert the Twomax premises on Old Rutherglen Road at Commercial Road.
 Demolition of a vacant health facility and construction of a new block of flats would also take place under the plans.

 In all, 100 apartments would be provided at the site, which includes the oldest surviving iron‐framed mill in Glasgow.